Plots temporal variation for different variables, typically pollutant

 By default

-Number of columns to be used in the key.
-With many pollutants a single column can make to key too wide.
+Number of columns to be used in a categorical legend.
+With many categories a single column can make to key too wide.
 The user can thus choose to use several columns by setting

 The gap between panels in any split panel (e.g., the default